Stephanie-Onuoha/careforward-ai-portfolio/README.md

 ## Overview

-This project identifies, quantifies and prioritises AI automation opportunities across a fictional social care organisation — CareForward Group — using real operational knowledge from the care sector and original federated machine learning research.
+This project identifies, quantifies and prioritises AI automation opportunities across a fictional social care organisation.
+CareForward Group, using real operational knowledge from the care sector and original federated machine learning research.

 The work demonstrates a complete Business Analyst delivery cycle: discovery, current state process mapping, opportunity identification, business case production, BPMN process design, RACI governance, and executive communication.

 ## The Problem

 Support workers in residential care homes spend an estimated **40 to 72 hours per week** on manual administrative logging across a three-shift team.
-Staff dedicate 5 to 15 minutes every hour to device logging — time extracted directly from care delivery.
+Staff dedicate 5 to 15 minutes every hour to device logging, time extracted directly from care delivery.

 The most consistent staff feedback: *"more time logging than with people."*

 Medication records carry the highest error risk and trigger costly escalation chains when errors occur.
-Early health deterioration is detected informally through verbal observation — unstructured and lost between shift changes.
+Early health deterioration is detected informally through verbal observation, unstructured and lost between shift changes.

 ## Research Foundation